BirdsCanada/NatureCounts_IntroTutorial/docs/03-ViewData.md

+---
+output: html_document
+editor_options:
+  chunk_output_type: console
+---

 # Understanding and Viewing Data {#Data3}

 This chapter begins with a brief introduction to the structure of the NatureCounts database, followed by a description of access levels and how to create a user account.
 We then provide instructions on how to view data from various collections and apply filters.

 > The code in this Chapter will not work unless you replace `"testuser"` with your actual user name.
 You will be prompted to enter your password.